LaunchGood

 The founders of LaunchGood are Chris Blauvelt, Amany Killawi and Omar Hamid.
 They are based out of Detroit, Michigan and Atlanta, Georgia.

 Projects

 LaunchGood has been used to fundraise for several nationally recognized projects, including a campaign to help rebuild African-American churches destroyed by arson in the summer of 2015, and a campaign to fund the legal team of Adnan Syed (widely known from the podcast Serial) through a special appeal of his conviction.
 Each of these campaigns raised more than $100,000 through the platform.
 An October 2018 campaign to help pay for Jewish burials for the 11 victims of the Pittsburgh synagogue shooting, and the medical bills of survivors, raised its goal of $25,000 in six hours and went on to raise more than $200,000.

 Awards

-LaunchGood has received multiple awards, including: